CLMBRs/ultk/src/examples/signaling_game/README.md

 The most general aspects of the communicative agents, measures of communicative success and the language primitives are implemented in ALTK.
 Some signaling-specific concepts and wrappers implemented in the `.py` files.

-This example is limited for simplicity, but is also intended to be an recylable outline for additional simulations, such as:
+This example is limited for simplicity, but is also intended to be an recylable outline for additional analyses, such as:

 - extending to more than two agents
 - defining more powerful learning agents